This is a more complete list of my books.

 Sometime in the 21st Century is a personal book, from my past self, about being honorably desperate.
 It could be viewed as a twin to How Can We Love? and it's recommended to read that one if you read this one.

 For Letters to People Who Care, a plot summary:

 Paul, a young man, sends himself from Old City (a decaying phenomenon of the old fossil fuel days), to the New City in the south (a shining example of living within your means), finds belonging and then rapidly finds himself having to be a pillar in his new friend group.
 But also, he explores this strange new world, a sustainable society that could be ours, as unlikely as that may seem...

 Recommended for fans of philosophy, technology, antitechnology, sustainability, romance, antiromance, sweetness, madness, exploration, and humor: what is love in a sustainable society?

 The Tree with Unimaginable Roots is a novel about being in a place in life where you've lost the meaning of life, and maybe you can find it if you know where to look.
-It takes place in San Diego County, CA, as well as a rollercoaster park in the Los Angeles area, along with excursions into Oregon and perhaps other places.
+It takes place in San Diego County, CA, also at a rollercoaster park in the Los Angeles area, along with excursions into Oregon and perhaps other places.